Full Menu

 Toilet Training Guidelines for Community Peer PreK

-A. Acceptance into CPP is for children who are toilet trained.
+A child must be toilet trained to enroll in CPP.
 The Office of Early Childhood understands that being toilet trained is a developmental skill that children reach at different ages.

-CPP does not provide the staffing nor has the facilities to provide toilet training for children unless your child has an Individualized Education Plan, a Section 504 Plan or a Medical Care Plan that indicates specific accommodations for toileting.
+Toilet training is not provided unless your child has an Individualized Education Plan, a Section 504 Plan or a Medical Care Plan that indicates specific accommodations for toileting.

 A toilet trained child: